wp-plugins/ad-blocking-detector/readme.txt

 == Upgrade Notice ==
 = 3.1.0 =
 Dramatic performance improvements!
 If versions 3.0.0 through 3.0.2 were displaying errors, or was not functioning correctly, install this update!
+= 3.1.0 =
+Dramatic performance improvements!
+If versions 3.0.0 through 3.0.2 were displaying errors, or was not functioning correctly, install this update!
 = 3.0.1 =
 MASSIVE UPDATE!
 Lots of new features and improvements, numerous code improvements.
 As always, it is [highly recommended to test](http://lifeinthegrid.com/do-you-localhost-your-wordpress/) before installing major plugin updates!
 = 3.0.0 =